Free Printable: Low Carb & Keto Food List

 - Don’t use liquid or concentrated sweeteners (like pure stevia or pure monk fruit).
 Both will make the crust too runny.

-- Vanilla Extract – Not strictly required, but highly recommended.
+- Vanilla Extract – Not strictly required, but I highly recommend including it!
 I like this vanilla extract brand, which is great quality and has zero sugar.

-- Low carb crustless cheesecake – Feel free to skip the crust altogether!
+- Crustless cheesecake – Feel free to skip the crust altogether!
 Just pour the filling directly into the pan and bake as usual.
-Make sure to line the pan with parchment paper to prevent sticking.
+I always line the pan with parchment paper, but it’s extra important for this version to prevent sticking.

-- Substitutes for butter – I prefer the flavor and consistency of sugar-free cheesecake crust with butter, but unrefined coconut oil or ghee would also work fine instead.
+- Substitutes for butter – I prefer the flavor and consistency of the crust with butter, but unrefined coconut oil or ghee would also work fine instead.
 I don’t recommend using oils that are liquid at room temperature, such as olive or avocado oil.

-- Mini size – If you want more portion-controlled servings, try keto mini cheesecakes.
+- Mini size – If you want more portion-controlled servings, try my keto mini cheesecakes (in a muffin tin) or my even smaller keto cheesecake bites (in a mini one).

 For The Sugar-Free Cheesecake Filling:

-- Cream Cheese – Use plain, full-fat cream cheese for the best flavor, texture, and keto macros.
+- Cream Cheese – The base of the filling!
+Use plain, full-fat cream cheese for the best flavor, texture, and keto macros.
 However, from a recipe standpoint, low-fat or neufchatel cream cheese would work fine.
 (You can read about other cream cheese substitutes on my cream cheese recipes page.)
 It’s also very important that you use softened cream cheese (at room temperature), otherwise your filling will have little chunks of cream cheese instead of a smooth batter.
+I also have a variation using Greek yogurt — see my healthy cheesecake recipe.

 - Besti Powdered Monk Fruit Allulose Blend – For the filling, powdered sweetener is a must; don’t use granulated, liquid, or super concentrated versions.
-The sweetener provides some bulk in the sugar-free cheesecake, and the powdered consistency is required so that the end result is not grainy.
+The sweetener provides some bulk in the keto cheesecake, and the powdered consistency is required so that the end result is not grainy.
 Most brands of cup-for-cup-like-sugar powdered sweeteners work okay, but I highly recommend using Besti Powdered if you can, because it creates the creamiest texture.
+Others tend to be more dry and can crystallize.
 I’ve definitely noticed a difference in how smooth it is when using Besti, compared to the other brands I used to use for this recipe.

 - Lemon Juice – Helps bring out the sweetness and flavor.
 It’s not enough to make the sugar-free cheesecake lemony, so don’t worry about that if you’re not a fan of lemon — you’ll still want to include the lemon juice in the filling.